 Bloomington, Indiana 47401

-Building photograph of the Lighthouse Community Church building located at 850 East Winslow Road in Bloomington, Indiana as of 2016.
+Photograph of Lighthouse Community Church as of 2016.